cloudscale-ch/csi-cloudscale/README.md

 The default deployment bundled in the `deploy/kubernetes/releases` folder includes the following storage classes:

-* `cloudscale-volume-ssd` - the default storage class; uses an ssd volume, no luks encryption
+* `cloudscale-volume-ssd` - the default storage class; uses an ssd volume, no LUKS encryption
-* `cloudscale-volume-bulk` - uses a bulk volume, no luks encryption
+* `cloudscale-volume-bulk` - uses a bulk volume, no LUKS encryption
-* `cloudscale-volume-ssd-luks` - uses an ssd volume that will be encrypted with luks; a luks-key must be supplied
+* `cloudscale-volume-ssd-luks` - uses an ssd volume that will be encrypted with LUKS; a luks-key must be supplied
-* `cloudscale-volume-bulk-luks` - uses a bulk volume that will be encrypted with luks; a luks-key must be supplied
+* `cloudscale-volume-bulk-luks` - uses a bulk volume that will be encrypted with LUKS; a luks-key must be supplied

-To use one of the shipped luks storage classes, you need to create a secret named `${pvc.name}-luks-key` in the same namespace as the persistent volume claim.
-The secret must contain an element called `luksKey` that will be used as the luks encryption key.
+To use one of the shipped LUKS storage classes, you need to create a secret named `${pvc.name}-luks-key` in the same namespace as the persistent volume claim.
+The secret must contain an element called `luksKey` that will be used as the LUKS encryption key.

 Example: If you create a persistent volume claim with the name `my-pvc`, you need to create a secret `my-pvc-luks-key`.